 Starting Over with Hope and Confidence

 Our experience proves what you already know about trying to stop using by yourself.
 When you choose an inpatient approach, you live in a safe and protective environment where drugs cannot harm you.
 However, you can continue to live and work as usual when you attend an outpatient program.
 We can offer a confidential assessment at no cost to help you decide which way to go.
 You have our commitment to provide you with the tools you need to start a recovery process that lasts a lifetime.

 Healing from substance abuse lies close enough for you to grasp it, and we can help you reach it.
 Our success in helping others in your situation can give you hope and strength.
 At Long Island Interventions, we know the challenge of coping with dependency on drugs and alcohol can seem impossible to face.
-We assure you that you can recover from using drugs and gain control of your life.
+We assure you that you can recover from substance use/drug use and gain control of your life.
 You may talk to us on our Live Chat feature any hour of the day or night, or call us to see how you can grasp the recovery that lies within your reach.